Seagate/halon/hld/replication/replication-hld.md

 Prerequisites \&\newline
 Assumptions           & \begin{enumerate}[noitemsep,nolistsep]
                           \item Replicated group has been created.
-                          \item Operator has a handle to replicated group.
+                          \item Operator has a handle to the replicated group.
                         \end{enumerate}                                      \\
 \hline %----------------------------------------------------------------------
 Steps                 & \begin{enumerate}[noitemsep,nolistsep]